 Overview of Dachshund Classification

-Below I'll describe the different types of dachshunds dogs based on their size and coat type.
+Below I’ll describe the different types of dachshunds dogs based on their size and coat type.
+Dachshund puppies can vary significantly in their characteristics depending on their size and coat type.
 In terms of size, there are three basic classifications: standard, miniature, and rabbit dachshunds.
 The standard dachshund is the largest, the miniature is smaller and the rabbit dachshund is the smallest.

 Dachshunds can also be classified based on their coat type into short-haired (smooth), long-haired, and wire-haired.
 Each coat type has its unique characteristics and requires specific grooming needs.